dbcli/mycli/README.md

       -l, --logfile FILENAME        Log every query and its results to a file.
       --defaults-group-suffix TEXT  Read config group with the specified suffix.
-      --defaults-file PATH          Only read default options from the given file --login-path TEXT             Read this path from the login file.
+      --defaults-file PATH          Only read default options from the given file --auto-vertical-output        Automatically switch to vertical output mode if the result is wider than the terminal width.
+      --login-path TEXT             Read this path from the login file.
       --help                        Show this message and exit.